Nelson, Nebraska

-Nelson is a village and the county seat of Nuckolls County, Nebraska, United States.
+Nelson is a city in and the county seat of Nuckolls County, Nebraska, United States.
 The population was 488 at the 2010 census.
-The city was named for C. Nelson Wheeler, the original owner of the town site.
+The city was named from the middle name of one Horatio Nelson Wheeler, the original owner of the town site.

 History

-The village was named as the county seat in 1873, and its position survived a challenge by Superior in 1889.
+The city was named as the county seat in 1873, and its position survived a challenge by Superior in 1889.
 Nelson's population reached a high of 1,000 in 1900, but has since declined gradually.